 Some stakeholders have indicated that the information on distribution processes that collecting societies do make available can be hard to navigate and difficult to understand.
-LPA (sub.
-17) submitted that there is a lack of clear information available on fund allocations while the ASA (sub.
-8) stated that for the benefit of members, distribution policies should be as simple and digestible as possible:
+In their respective submissions to this review's discussion paper LPA submitted that there is a lack of clear information available on fund allocations while the ASA stated that for the benefit of members and to promote greater confidence in collecting societies, distribution policies should be as simple and digestible as possible.